The Holography of F-maximization: Introduction

 Our classical supergravity solutions describe holographic RG flows that start from the superconformal ABJM theory in the UV, but never reach a true IR limit, because on $S^3$ one cannot probe distances larger than the radius of the sphere.
 These solutions are nevertheless smooth: the three-sphere shrinks to zero size smoothly at some value of the holographic radial coordinate.
 (See \cite{Martelli:2011fw, Martelli:2011fu, Martelli:2012sz} for other supergravity solutions dual to field theories on compact spaces, where a similar phenomenon occurs.)
 In some sense, the existence of a largest length scale on $S^3$ prevents the appearance of a singularity in the bulk.

 The $AdS_4$ solution of ${\cal N} =8$ gauged supergravity is invariant under the $OSp(8|4)$ superalgebra, the same algebra as the dual ABJM theory at Chern-Simons level $k=1$.
 The classical solutions we find are Euclidean solutions that break this large symmetry to the Euclidean superalgebra $OSp(2|2)\times SU(2)$.
 In view of the discussion of $F$-maximization above, it suffices to look for a consistent $\cn=2$ truncation of the theory of \cite{deWit:1982ig}.
 Our solutions involve only fields in the $\cn=2$ truncation.
 We use symmetries to guide us to a truncated theory that contains the $\cn=2$ gravity multiplet plus three $U(1)$ gauge multiplets.
 The asymptotic values of the three complex scalars of the gauge multiplets determine a choice of R-charges in the perturbed ABJM theory on the boundary.
 Our supergravity solutions are extrema of the bosonic Euclidean action \es{BulkAction}{ S = \frac{1}{8 \pi G_4} \int d^4 x\, \sqrt{g} \left[ -\frac 12 R +\sum_{\alpha = 1}^3 \frac{\abs{\partial_\mu z^\alpha}^2 }{\left(1 - \abs{z^\alpha}^2 \right)^2} + \frac{1}{L^2} \left( 3 - \sum_{\alpha = 1}^3 \frac{2}{1 - \abs{z^\alpha}^2} \right) \right] \,, } where $G_4$ is the Newton constant in four dimensions, and $L$ is a constant chosen such that one of the extrema of \eqref{BulkAction} is $\HH^4$ of radius $L$.
 The action for the scalar fields is a sigma model with $\HH^2 \times \HH^2 \times \HH^2$ target space.
 When $L=\infty$, it reduces to the well known $stu$-model \cite{Duff:1995sm, Behrndt:1996hu}.
-The action \reef{BulkAction} may be completed to a gauged $\cn =2$ supergravity model by adding appropriate gauge field and fermion terms.
+The action \reef{BulkAction} may be completed to a gauged $\cn =2$ supergravity model by adding appropriate gauge field\footnote{The gauge fields were omitted from \eqref{BulkAction} because they vanish in the classical solutions needed to describe the duals of the deformed ABJM theory.} and fermion terms.
 In this form it contains a $SO(2)_R \times SO(2)^3$ residue of the $SO(8)_R$ symmetry of the parent $\cn=8$ theory.
 The $SO(2)_R$ rotates the two gravitino fields and will be identified with the $U(1)_R$ of the deformed ABJM theory.